williamzhangsjtu/Protein-Localization/project/project/end2end/ReadMe.md

+#End-To-End

 The main script of this repo is `main.py`.

-Most of the configuration is written in `config/config.yaml' in each folder
+Most of the configuration is written in `config/config.yaml'

 * `predict_pretrain.py`: used to conduct the pretrain stage
 * `extract_features.py`: used to extract features from the pretrained backbone network